-4.1.
-Offline investigations
+4.1 Offline Investigations

-To identify the optimal taps for the ISFA algorithm in the NHS-OFDM receiver with small-size FFT functions, we first investigate offline the amplitude response (AR) and error vector magnitude (EVM) performance.
+To identify the optimal taps for the ISFA algorithm in the NHS-OFDM receiver with small-size FFT functions, we first offline investigate the amplitude response and error vector magnitude (EVM) performance.
 In the offline experiments, each frame contains one TS and 800/400/200 data symbols in the NHS-OFDM system with 64/128/256-point FFT functions.
-The number of data-carrying SCs is 50/100/200, and the CP length is 1/8 FFT size.
+The number of data carrying SCs is 50/100/200 and the CP length is 1/8 FFT size.
 The offline generated discrete frame signal is stored in FPGA ROMs and sent to the DAC chip periodically for data conversion.
 In the offline receiver, the samples captured by the ADC are directly uploaded to the PC for offline signal processing.
-Note that the offline DSP approaches are the same as the real-time ones.
+Note that the offline DSP approaches are the same as the realtime ones.

-At the ROP of -6 dBm, the normalized ARs with LS/ISFA/ SPA methods as a function of data-carrying SC index for 64/ 128/256-point FFTs are analyzed and shown in Figs. 3(a)-3(c).
-It can be seen that the power fading on high-frequency SCs exceeds 7 dB.
-This is mainly due to the imperfect frequency response of the DAC, EA, and LPF.
-In our experiment, 20 km SSMF is used for transmission, and the bandwidth of the OFDM signal is \sim 1 GHz.
-So, the power fading induced by chromatic dispersion is negligible.
-In addition, the amplitude fluctuation on some adjacent SCs exceeds 1.8 dB.
-The corresponding EVM performance under different ROPs is presented in Figs. 3(d)-3(f).
-The relevant results indicate that the SPA can provide better EVM performance than the conventional LS and ISFA with taps of 3, 5, and 7 for 64/128-point FFTs-enabled NHS-OFDM systems.
+At the ROP of -6 dBm, the normalized amplitude responses (AR) with LS/ISFA/SPA methods as a function of data-carrying SC index for 64/128/256-point FFTs are analyzed and shown in Figs. 3(a)-(c).
+It can be seen that the power fading on highfrequency SCs exceeds 7 dB.
+This is mainly due to the imperfect frequency response of DAC, EA and LPF.
+In our experiment, 20km SSMF is used for transmission, and the bandwidth of the OFDM signal is ~1GHz.
+So the power fading induced by chromatic dispersion is negligible.
+In addition, the amplitude fluctuation on some adjacent SCs exceeds 1.8dB.
+The corresponding EVM performance under different ROPs is presented in Figs. 3(d)-(f).
+The relevant results indicate the SPA can provide better EVM performance than the conventional LS and ISFA with taps of 3, 5 and 7 for 64/128-point FFTs-enabled NHS-OFDM systems.
 This achievement benefits from the accurate channel estimate by using SPA.
-Since the channel response on some adjacent SCs may fluctuate greatly, the ISFA with more averaging taps (the number of adjacent SCs) makes an inaccurate channel estimate; therefore, ISFA cannot work effectively in small-size FFT-enabled NHS-OFDM systems.
-However, we also observe that the ISFA with three taps can achieve a similar EVM performance to SPA when the 256-point FFT is used.
-In this case, large-size FFTs can provide smaller SC spacing and then make the CE more accurate even for the LS method.
+Since the channel response on some adjacent SCs may fluctuate greatly, the ISFA with more averaging taps (the number of adjacent SCs) makes inaccurate channel estimate; therefore, ISFA cannot work effectively in small-size FFTs-enabled NHS-OFDM systems.
+However, we also observe that the ISFA with 3 taps can achieve a similar EVM performance with SPA when the 256-point FFT is used.
+In this case, large-size FFTs can provide smaller SC spacing and then makes the channel estimation more accurate even for the LS method.
 At the same time, a smaller difference in channel response on adjacent SCs can be achieved.
 After averaging the operation of SPA and ISFA, the accuracy of CE can be further improved.
 Therefore, we can see clearly the increased EVM performance as the FFT size increases.
 However, large-size FFT will increase hardware implementation complexity and power consumption.